fioprotocol/fio-devhub/_docs/integration-guide/index.md

 |[FIO Domain Registration]({{site.baseurl}}/docs/integration-guide/registration#fio-domain-registration)	|Registering FIO Domain (in wallet or via Link-off to external registration site).	|User can register a custom FIO Domain.	|~8 hours|
 |[Register FIO Address on Custom Domain]({{site.baseurl}}/docs/integration-guide/registration#register-fio-address-on-custom-domain)	|Registering FIO Address inside wallet and on custom domains.	|Users can register a FIO Address on a custom FIO Domain and utilize it from Sending and Receiving.	|~32 hours|

 The functionality groups above are ordered in such a way as to provide a sample integration path that begins with Send to FIO Address, which is one of the easiest features to integrate, and moves on to more complex features that require the building of packed and signed transactions.
-Nonetheless, it is ultimately up to the integrating wallet to decide which features of the FIO Protocol they want to implement and how.
+Nonetheless, it is ultimately up to the integrator to decide which features of the FIO Protocol you want to implement and in what order.

 ## Phase 4: Configure your Technology Provider ID (TPID)

 Make sure you are set to earn FIO tokens from your users by configuring your [Technology Provider ID (TPID)]({{site.baseurl}}/docs/integration-guide/tpid).

-## Phase 5: Client testing and QA
+## Phase 5: Client testing and FIO acceptance testing

 Once you have completed your initial integration you should perform internal testing against the FIO Testnet.

 We’ve created a [list of test cases]({{site.baseurl}}/docs/integration-guide/guide-certification) that should be completed prior to moving to production.

-## Phase 6: FIO acceptance testing

 When you’ve successfully performed all the relevant test cases and you feel comfortable that your integration meets requirements, contact FIO to initiate a review by the FIO product team.
 Final FIO acceptance testing should occur against FIO Mainnet.

-## Phase 7: Join the FIO community!
+## Join the FIO community!

 FIO Protocol is only as strong as its community of developers, integrators, and users.
 We therefore ask that that integation partners [participate in FIO governance by voting your user's tokens]({{site.baseurl}}/docs/integration-guide/governance).